-The plant has also received significant investment from JPMorgan Chase, totalling $225 million.
+The plant has also received significant investment from JPMorgan Chase, totaling $225 million.

 The Walney Extension Offshore Windfarm is the largest offshore wind farm in the world.
 To gain an understanding of its size, it covers 145km² which is the equivalent of 20,000 football pitches.

 The plant is owned by Orsted with construction beginning in 2015 and the cost of the work reaching £1 billion.
-The farm went into operation on September 2018.
+The farm went into operation in September 2018.

-The London Array Offshore Windfarm is owned by E.ON, Orsted and Masdar.
-It covers an area of 100km² off the coast of Kent, United Kingdom and has the ability to generate 630 MW of power7.
+The London Array Offshore Windfarm is owned by E.ON, Orsted, and Masdar.
+It covers an area of 100km² off the coast of Kent, United Kingdom, and has the ability to generate 630 MW of power.
 Using 175 wind turbines, it can generate enough power for 500,00 homes.
 Located a short distance from the Thames Estuary, it is a leader in offshore wind.

 Offshore construction started in 2011 with the final turbine installed in 2012.
 The project took place over two phases and cost a total of $3 billion.